cs50spring2021/tse-labs/crawler/IMPLEMENTATION.md

 Do the real work of crawling from `seedURL` to `maxDepth` and saving pages in `pageDirectory`.
 Pseudocode:

-	initialize the hashtable and insert seedURL
-	initialize the bag and insert seedURL
-	while bag is not empty
+	initialize the hashtable and add the seedURL initialize the bag and add a webpage representing the seedURL at depth 0 while bag is not empty
 		pull a webpage from the bag
-		fetch the HTML for that page
+		fetch the HTML for that webpage
 		if fetch was successful,
-			save the page to pageDirectory
+			save the webpage to pageDirectory
-			if the page is not at maxDepth, page_scan that page
+			if the webpage is not at maxDepth, pageScan that HTML
 		delete that webpage
 	delete the hashtable
 	delete the bag